CHA-01 Charges and Removals

 2 Extension of Charge

-The term of an annuity may be extended by the registration of an Extension of Charge using printed Extension of Mortgage form adapted for the purpose.
+The term of an annuity may be extended by the registration of an Extension of Charge using an e-form Modify Interest - Charge Extension adapted for the purpose.

 3 Transfer of Charge